laharianegama/portfolio/README.md

  - Contributed to education outreach initiatives, promoting the importance of technology and computer science.

 ### INVSIBLE STRING | Volunteer | INDIA (_2022 - present_)
--Collaborated with the NGO team to develop and implement programs addressing the unique needs of underprivilaged groups.
+- Collaborated with the NGO team to develop and implement programs addressing the unique needs of underprivilaged groups.
--Led workshops and awareness sessions aimed at fostering the importance of education and skill development.
+- Led workshops and awareness sessions aimed at fostering the importance of education and skill development.
--Organized events to provide emotional support, educational resources, and mentorship opportunities
+- Organized events to provide emotional support, educational resources, and mentorship opportunities

 ## TECHNICAL SKILLS
 **Languages**: Python, C++, Java, HTML, CSS, JavaScript  <br>